-It’s that time of year where many parents are already exhausted from shopping the back-to-school sales for supplies (as are our pocketbooks right?)
-Getting back into the school time routine again after a summer full of fun and family time may seem overwhelming for many of us.
+It’s that time of year where many parents are already exhausted from shopping the back-to-school sales for supplies, shoes and the first day of school outfit. (as are our budgets right?)
+Getting back into the school time routine again after a summer full of fun and family time can seem overwhelming for many of us as parents.

-I’ve put a short list together of what has helped me personally to get my kids motivated and ‘back in the saddle’ so to speak when that fall school bell rings it weary toll.
+The following is a short list of what has helped our family personally to get our kids motivated and ‘back in the saddle’ so to speak when that fall school bell rings it weary toll.

 For most children and even parents, the hardest part is just getting out of bed every morning!
 Most of us are NOT morning people lol!